Normandy landings: Airborne operations

 The success of the amphibious landings depended on the establishment of a secure lodgement from which to expand the beachhead to allow the build-up of a well-supplied force capable of breaking out.
 The amphibious forces were especially vulnerable to strong enemy counter-attacks before the arrival of sufficient forces in the beachhead could be accomplished.
 To slow or eliminate the enemy's ability to organise and launch counter-attacks during this critical period, airborne operations were used to seize key objectives such as bridges, road crossings, and terrain features, particularly on the eastern and western flanks of the landing areas.
 The airborne landings some distance behind the beaches were also intended to ease the egress of the amphibious forces off the beaches, and in some cases to neutralise German coastal defence batteries and more quickly expand the area of the beachhead.
-Aircraft of the US Eighth Air Force and Ninth Air Force attacked strategic targets such as roads, railroads, and bridges behind the coastal areas to help prevent reinforcements from reaching the German defenders.
+Aircraft of the US Eighth Air Force and Ninth Air Force attacked strategic targets such as roads, railways, and bridges behind the coastal areas to help prevent reinforcements from reaching the German defenders.

 The US 82nd and 101st Airborne Divisions were assigned to objectives west of Utah Beach, where they hoped to capture and control the few narrow causeways through terrain that had been intentionally flooded by the Germans.
-Reports from Allied intelligence in mid-May of the arrival of the German 91st Infantry Division meant the intended drop zones had to be shifted eastward and to the south.
+Reports from Allied intelligence in mid-May of the arrival of the German 91st Infantry Division meant the intended drop zones had to be shifted eastwards and to the south.
 The British 6th Airborne Division, on the eastern flank, was assigned to capture intact the bridges over the Caen Canal and River Orne, destroy five bridges over the Dives 6 mi to the east, and destroy the Merville Gun Battery overlooking Sword Beach.
 Free French paratroopers from the British SAS Brigade were assigned to objectives in Brittany from 5 June until August in Operations Dingson, Samwest, and Cooney.

 BBC war correspondent Robert Barr described the scene as paratroopers prepared to board their aircraft:

 Their faces were darkened with cocoa; sheathed knives were strapped to their ankles; tommy guns strapped to their waists; bandoliers and hand grenades, coils of rope, pick handles, spades, rubber dinghies hung around them, and a few personal oddments, like the lad who was taking a newspaper to read on the plane ...
 There was an easy familiar touch about the way they were getting ready, as though they had done it often before.
 Well, yes, they had kitted up and climbed aboard often just like this—twenty, thirty, forty times some of them, but it had never been quite like this before.
 This was the first combat jump for every one of them.